 1.2.1 Broad Market Potential

-A standards project authorized by IEEE 802 shall have a broad market potential.
-Specifically, it shall have the potential for:

 Each proposed IEEE 802 LMSC standard shall have broad market potential.
 At a minimum, address the following areas:

 a) Broad sets of applicability.
 There are a number of license-exempt bands below 1 GHz suitable for indoor/outdoor applications.
 For instance, the 902-928 MHz ISM band is available in the U.S.